-In these 53 new journal prompts, kids will consider their favorite summer activities and their ideal summer days.
-They’ll think about the feelings they get on the day before school starts and the fun they had during summer’s first week.
+In these 53 journal prompts, kids will consider their favorite summer activities and their ideal summer days.
+Oh yeah.
+Summer writing prompts are hot 😎

 53 Writing Prompts Celebrating Summer